Gata salvaje: Plot

 Now Rosaura alone, penniless and sad begins a new life.
 But her luck is about to change when she finds out that she is the only descendant of Dona Cruz Olivares, a powerful and wealthy old lady who wants to find her granddaughter before she passes away.
 Her stepmother and half-sister try to rob her of this but Claudia, Dona Cruz's only daughter, who employs Rosaura and her brother Ivan, becomes suspicious.
 When Claudia meets Rosaura, she immediately likes her.
-One night, Claudia is searching through Rosaura's belonging and finds a hidden note, confirming that it is Rosuara the daughter of her deceased sister and deceased father Anselmo.
+One night, Claudia is searching through Rosaura's belongings and finds a hidden note, confirming that it is Rosaura the daughter of her deceased sister and deceased father Anselmo.
 Claudia decides to reveal the truth to Rosaura and unmask her stepmother and half sister.
 Rosaura becomes a sophisticated lady that will use her fortune to ruin all of those who harmed her in the past, and surely enough she does, including Luis Mario.

 Her revenge begins on a night when Rosaura and Claudia attend a gallery show and sees Luis Mario, his believed-to-be dead wife, Camelia, Eva, and Eduarda.
 When Rosaura and Luis Mario make eye contact, Luis Mario walks up to her.
 He is impressed by her transformation.
 Rosaura tells Luis Mario: "I'm going to destroy your family Luis Mario.
 I'm going to destroy you."
 Luis Mario leaves in doubt but later he reveals to his best friend Gabriel, that he had taken her seriously and he was unsure of what to expect.

 Luis Mario tries to reconquer her love but he gives up and lets Rosaura know that she is a different person.
 He asks her where is the feisty, innocent woman he fell in love with.
 She replied by saying that it was he who made her this way.
 Luis Mario ignores this and repeats she is a changed woman that wears too much makeup, overdresses instead of the woman who wore hair-ties and dressed like an ordinary everyday girl.
 Rosaura, the "Wild Cat", realizes that her transformation has turned her into a bitter and heartless woman, and she comes to understand that the love she feels for Luis Mario is unbreakable, and that aside from all the things she did to the Arismendi family, she passionately loves him.
 Finally, after another long period of going through troubles and fighting their enemies, they will both be able to regain the happiness that long time ago escaped them.

-In the mid-spring to early summer of 2011, Telefurtura gained the rights to the soap opera.
+In the mid-spring to early summer of 2011, Telefutura gained the rights to the soap opera.
 It was aired Monday-Friday at 10:00am.